NHMDenmark/Mass-Digitizer/spines/taxonomy/GBIF taxonomy to DB table.md

 	taxonomic_source varchar(128) NULL
 );
 ```
 Having this table at hand is useful for fast GBIF lookups.
-Of course you lose the wonderful ElasticSearch functionality which GBIF supplies.
+Of course you lose the wonderful ElasticSearch functionality which the GBIF API supplies.
 This table ought to be a cornerstone of the taxonomic spine about to be created.
+Depending on the discipline, this table (1.000.000 records) should be filtered on Kingdom to reduce the size of the final DB product.